ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.15 =
+* Fix to prevent warning in some configurations of 6.0.14

 = 6.0.14 =
 * Fixes for link display format selector
 * Fixes for table layout when using combined results option